nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, macOS
 * **OOP (Object-Oriented Programming)**: A programming paradigm based on the concept of objects, which can contain data and methods.
 * **Supplier Contact**: A record containing information about a supplier, including name, contact details, and associated products.
+* **Unit and Integration Testing**:
+  * **Unit Testing**: A software testing method where individual units or components of the software are tested in isolation to ensure they work correctly.
+  * **Integration Testing**: A phase of software testing where individual software modules are combined and tested as a group to verify that they work correctly together.

 *{More to be added}*